Borzyszkowski/Experimental-PGNNs/README.md

 ## Experimental-PGNNs
 In this project, we present two applications of Physics-Guided Neural Networks (PGNN) and illustrate their advantages in theory by solving Poisson’s and Burger’s partial differential equations.
-The proposed formulas describe various real-world processes and have numerous applications in the area of applied mathematics.
+The proposed formulas describe various real-world processes and are widely used in the area of applied mathematics.

 ### Setup
 * Install Python 3.6.7+ if not present on machine: https://www.python.org/downloads/release/python-367/